 [Section 110ZIA inserted: No. 25 of 2008 s.
 11.]

+Subdivision 2 — Other treatment

+[Heading inserted: No. 20 of 2023 s.
+47.]

+110ZIB.
+Application of Subdivision

+This Subdivision does not apply to the performance of an abortion on a patient.

+[Section 110ZIB inserted: No. 20 of 2023 s.
+48.]

 110ZJ.
 Order of priority of persons who may make treatment decision in relation to patient

-(1) Subject to sections 110ZI and 110ZIA, this section applies if a patient is unable to make reasonable judgments in respect of any treatment proposed to be provided to the patient.
+(1) Subject to Subdivision 1 and section 110ZIB, this section applies if a patient is unable to make reasonable judgments in respect of any treatment proposed to be provided to the patient.

 (2) If the patient has made an advance health directive containing a treatment decision in respect of the treatment, whether or not the treatment is provided to the patient must be decided in accordance with the treatment decision.